 The source Standard Network Setting file must be uploaded to MySonicWALL as part of the conversion process.
 The Setting Conversion tool uses MySonicWALL authentication to secure private network settings.
-Users should be aware that SonicWALL retains a copy of their network settings after the conversion process is complete.
+Users should be aware that SonicWALL will retain a copy of their network settings after the conversion process is complete.

-- 5. Upload the source Standard Network Settings file: - o Click Browse. - o Navigate to and select the source SonicOS Standard Settings file. - Click Upload. - Click the right arrow to proceed. - 6.
+- 5. Upload the source Standard Network Settings file: - Click Browse. - Navigate to and select the source SonicOS Standard Settings file. - Click Upload. - Click the right arrow to proceed. - 6.
 Review the source SonicOS Standard Settings Summary page.